+Additionally, as presented in Remark \ref{remark:general}, we also consider the $2$-layer RS strategy that composes two types of common streams.
+For distributed precoding applying to the $2$-layer RS strategy, we use STIN-GPI-Avg. {{ In addition, notice that all the plotted spectral efficiencies are computed based on the true channel.
+Specifically, each user measures the post-processing SINR and informs this to the satellite or the terrestrial BS through uplink control channel.
+Thus, the imperfect knowledge on CSIT only degrades the achievable spectral efficiency, but this does not cause outage events. }}

-{\textbf{Link-level simulation}}: Fig.\,\ref{sum_rate} shows how the ergodic sum spectral efficiency per SNR.
-We first observe that, in the proposed methods, the spectral efficiency performance order is STIN-GPI-Ins. $>$ STIN-GPI-Avg. $>$ STIN-GPI-Zero.
-This is reasonable because STIN-GPI-Ins. exploits exact instantaneous interference information, while STIN-GPI-Avg. only uses the averaged one and STIN-GPI-Zero does not use any information in designing precoders.
+{\textbf{The sum spectral efficiency}}: Fig.\,\ref{sum_rate} shows the ergodic sum spectral efficiency per SNR.
+We first observe that, in the proposed methods, the spectral efficiency order is STIN-GPI-Ins. $>$ STIN-GPI-Avg. $>$ STIN-GPI-Zero.
+This is reasonable because STIN-GPI-Ins. exploits the exact IUI information, while STIN-GPI-Avg. only uses the averaged one and STIN-GPI-Zero does not use any information in designing precoders.
 However, STIN-GPI-Ins. requires instantaneous interference reporting from the TUs, incurring a substantial amount of overhead.
-Unlike this, STIN-GPI-Avg. merely needs to deliver the constant $\epsilon_k$ and $\omega_k$ that does not vary over channels, thus the associated overheads are significantly smaller than those of STIN-GPI-Ins.
+Unlike this, STIN-GPI-Avg. merely needs to have the constant $\epsilon_k$ and $\omega_k$ that does not vary over channels, thus the associated overheads are significantly smaller than those of STIN-GPI-Ins.